dreadwrr/Recentchanges/README.md

 - Will use gpg4win system install or app gpg if not installed
 - Full commandline support with recentchanges.bat and rnt.bat

-find file or files by extension and also compress to a .zip/.rar archive by time<br>
+find file or files by extension and also compress to a .zip/.rar archive by time. default is python zipfile or can use system 7-zip winrar. <br><br>
 A new feature Find new files fast with a  drive index that is stored in a .gpg cache file loaded into memory.<br><br>
 Scan the system index independently with scan IDX from the main hybrid analysis to catch files that have a different checksum but same modified or faked modified time.  <br><br>